fluxcd/website/content/en/flux/security/secrets-management.md

 depends on a CustomResourceType (CRD) to deploy a secret, which is only deployed as part of another Kustomization, Flux may not be able to redeploy your sources from scratch on a new cluster.

-Make sure that your pipeline identify and test such scenarios.
+Make sure that your pipeline identifies and tests such scenarios.
 Automate the provisioning of clusters that can test the entire E2E of your deployment process, and ensure that it is executed regularly.

 ### Summary